Samcnass/Integrated-Thermistor-Circuit-/README.md

 A full schematic, PCB design, and Arduino IDE code are available via included folders.

-## Compenents required for project
+## Components required for project

 | Component                      | Quantity |
 |-------------------------------|----------|